AkiMagpily/CS11-Final-Project/README.md

 5. Type in `python3 shroom_raider.py`
 6. If you get an error saying you don't have python installed, type `python3` instead.
 This will redirect you to a page where you can install python.
 Once done, return to step 5

-Once you run the game, you start out at the Level Select screen.
+Once you run the game, you start out at the Main Menu screen where you are greeted with the following options:

+`L/l` Level select
+`Q/q` Leaderboard
+`E/e` End Program

-Just type in the number of the level you want to play and press enter*.
+Just type in where you want to go and press enter.
+You can view your scores in the leaderboards, and go back to the main menu with `M/m`.
+In the level select, you can choose what level to play by typing the level number or go back to the main menu with `M/m`.
-Once you're in the level, you have the following controls:
+Once you're in a level, you have the following controls:

 `W/w` Move Up
 `A/a` Move Left